krishnakadiyala/NPAcourse/labs/Lab_05_Working_with_Lists.md

 ##### Step 7

-Insert "00.00.00.00.22.22" back into the list in the same position it was.
+Insert "00.00.00.00.22.22" back into the list at the same position where it was.
 Use the `insert` method:

 ```python
 >>> mac_list.insert(1, '00.00.00.00.22.22')